Being 3 weeks pregnant means finally actually being pregnant.

 The cell division that is happening in your body occurs approximately 30 hours after fertilization.
-It starts with dividing of 2 cells, then 4 and so on as your egg moves its way through your fallopian tube to your waiting uterus.
-Once it reaches your uterine wall, the egg has become a massive ball of cells and is referred to as a morula.
+It starts with the dividing of 2 cells, then 4 and so on, as your egg moves its way through your fallopian tube to your waiting uterus.
+Once it reaches your uterine wall, the egg becomes a massive ball of cells and is referred to as a morula.

 The morula will become hollow in order to fill with fluid and change into what we know now as a blastocyst.
 It can take nearly the remainder of the week for the blastocyst to attach itself to the lining of your uterus, also known as the endometrium.

-At the very end of this week or during the 4th week of pregnancy, your egg will have implanted.
-Welcome home little one!
+At the very end of this week or during the 4th week of pregnancy, your egg will have been implanted.
+Welcome home, little one! :-)

 Yes, implantation – the big “happening” when 3 or 4 weeks pregnant, when does it actually occur?

 Studies indicate that implantation occurs at some point 5-12 days after ovulation; according to research, 9 days after ovulation is the average.

 Some pregnant women can actually feel a stinging or experience some spotting during implantation.
 (Most women don’t.)

 If you are a dedicated user of BBT measurement, you might also notice an increased BBT after implantation, that stays, rather than starts to fall back to indicate that menstruation is approaching.
 This extra temperature rise, on top of the rise just after ovulation, was actually the first sign of pregnancy for me three times.
 Very exciting!